ublue-os/website/docs/images.md

 - **Users:** the build method doesn't matter to you, use whichever image fits your use case.
 - **Creators:** The method that the image is built might be important to you

+!!! warning

+If you're coming from an existing Fedora installation you should ensure that you don't have layered packages.
+If you're not familiar with usage of rpm-ostree we strongly recommend [reading the documentation](https://coreos.github.io/rpm-ostree/).

 ## Composed Images

 These images are built by composing ostree treefiles and are more "from scratch".